-It being the week of the annual Presidents Day Holiday, we need look no further than out our windows to see our local link to this parade of American history.
-Now, I am sure that you fellow strummers who live in our fair city—Northampton, Massachusetts—are steeped in the lore and history of our most famous citizen, the 30th President of the United States Calvin Coolidge.
+It being the week of the annual Presidents Day remembrance, we need look no farther than out our windows to see our local link to this parade of American history.
+Now, I am sure that most of you gentle readers who live in or near Northampton, Massachusetts, are steeped in the lore and history of the city’s most famous citizen, the 30th President of the United States Calvin Coolidge.

-But, perhaps, a few out-of-town strummers and readers of this blog may not be as up on local lore as the rest of us.
-So, this is why his story is of importance to we local ukers and how we can link Coolidge with music—sort of.
+But, perhaps, a few of you out-of-towners or newcomers to our Happy Valley may not be as up on local lore as the rest of us.
+So, this is why his story is of importance and how we can link Coolidge with a musical musing—sort of.

-This resource began when Coolidge was Massachusetts Governor and Vice-President Elect, began giving documents and memorabilia to the public library for the city of Northampton.
+This museum resource began when Coolidge, as Massachusetts Governor and Vice-President-Elect, began giving documents and memorabilia to the public library for the city of Northampton.

-There are several good biographies of Coolidge and his time—as well as our good friend Wikipedia—that can give you as much of his life story as you care to learn.
+There are several good biographies of Coolidge and his times—as well as our good friends on the internet—that can give you as much of his life story as you care to learn.

-and that he and his wife, Grace, lived in a rented duplex on Massasoit Street before their moves to Boston and Washington.
+. . . and that he and his wife, Grace–a teacher at the nearby Clarke School for Hearing and Speech, lived in a rented duplex on Massasoit Street before their moves to Boston and Washington.

 After leaving the White House in 1929, they returned to Northampton where he lived for the rest of his life.
-As an aside, he is the only President to have moved from a rented duplex to the White House—and back!
-They later moved to a larger house in Northampton to, as Coolidge commented, accommodate all the visitors of a “has-been President.”
+As a historical tidbit, he is the only President to have moved from a rented duplex to the White House—and back!
+They later moved to a larger house in Northampton to accommodate, as Coolidge commented, all the visitors of a “has-been President.”

 Most historians note his calm, shy personality that appealed to the attitudes of the time.

-In 1924, Coolidge was nominated and ran for President on his own and was elected in a landslide.
+In 1924, Coolidge was nominated and ran for President on his own and, with all the campaign hoopla of the day, was elected in a landslide.

 He campaigned on the promise of a “calm hand on the rudder of state” and “safe, sane, and steady” were emblazoned on his posters.

-His reasoned demeanor and deliberate decision-making process sparked his campaign slogan—“Keep Cool with Coolidge.”
+His reasoned demeanor and deliberate decision-making process sparked his campaign slogan—“Keep Cool with Cal.”